dmytro-feshchenko/compiler/README.md

 To run all tests in the project use command: `go test ./...`
 To test only lexer: `go test ./lexer`

-## Quick into into Beaver language:
+## Quick intro into Beaver language:
 ### Syntax:
 Beaver language supports C-like syntax.
 Basic rules: